dtzxporter/ModmeWiki/wiki/apps/Legion.md

 - 2.10 - Support for Titanfall 2 (Models, Animations, RPaks, Sounds).
 Preliminary support for the new Cast format.
 Image preview (press p).
 Apex animation fixes.
 FBX export tweaks for UV Layers.
 - 2.11 - Fixed crash in some TF2 Rpaks, fixed bug with some TF2 models missing animations.
 - 2.12 - Export all material slots, fixed FBX and XNALara exports with skeletons.
+- 2.13 - Fixed crash introduced in v2.12 when additional material slots were added.